ammrat13/ammrat13.github.io/_drafts/writeup_csaw_2020_finals_eccentric.md

 I was a finalist for [CSAW CTF 2020](https://csaw.io).
 I was on the Mad H@tter's team, and I swept the cryptography challenges.
 They were all interesting, and I felt I'd write down some of my thoughts on them.
-Curiously, the challenge I found most difficult was ranked the easiest.
-Thus, I'm devoting this entire post to it.
+Curiously, the question ranked the easiest was the one I found most difficult.
+So, I'm devoting this entire post to it.

+---

 > **Eccentric (100 Points)**
 >